 - Correction: Permanent adjustment.

-- Telescope not at right angles to the vertical axis
+- The Telescope is not at right angles to the vertical axis

 - Correction: Permanent adjustment

 Collimation error occurs when the collimation axis is not truly horizontal when the instrument is level.
 The effect is illustrated in the sketch below, where the collimation axis is tilted with respect to the horizontal by an angle a:

 Other sources of errors in leveling and their correction:

 |Type of Levelling Error